M.A. (Buddhist Studies)

 The Centre for Buddhist Studies has led the field in innovative curriculum design that addresses the learning needs of students who can engage full time, as well as those who pursue their passion part-time, at their own pace.
 The faculty have diverse specialisations, which is reflected in the syllabus.

-Recognising that Buddhism is a living tradition, eminent members of the Sangha are regularly invited to or campus.
+Recognising that Buddhism is a living tradition, eminent members of the Sangha are regularly invited to our campus.
 This gives students an opportunity for experiential learning.
 The institution has had the privilege of hosting His Holiness the Dalai Lama four times. ven.
-Dhammadipa, a Buddhist monk from the Czech republic, is an annual visitor who has taught several key programmes on meditation texts as well as led retreats.
+Dhammadipa, a Buddhist monk from the Czech republic, has taught several key programmes on meditation texts as well as led retreats.
+Students get an experience of on site learning while exploring Buddhist art and architecture.

 The K J Somaiya Institute of Dharma Studies has a library with over 30,000 books, which is an important resource.

-In addition to the workshops that are an integral part of this programme, students can attend seminars, workshops and field trips that are offered by the institution across the various disciplines.
+In addition to the workshops that are an integral part of this programme, students can join for internships, attend seminars, or field trips that are offered by the institution across the various disciplines.
 This creates opportunities of learning beyond the classroom and permits interaction with students pursuing different interests: this is a key feature of the learning experience on our campus.

 The most unique aspect of our Centre is community engagement at our outreach project, Jetavan, in rural Maharashtra, which is available for students to visit and volunteer for engagement.
 The centre has been set up in collaboration with Godavari Biorefineries and Ven.
 Dhammadipa.